July 2, 2021; revised #8 on March 24, 2022

 - Therefore, all such efforts are in vain; they are unfruitful.

-Those three characteristics of our world of 31 realms are summarized as Tilakkhana: anicca, dukkha, anatta.
+Those three characteristics of our world of 31 realms are summarized as Tilakkhana: anicca, dukkha, and anatta.

 - Paṭicca Samuppāda describes how we create our future births among the 31 realms.
 Moral actions (puñña abhisaṅkhāra) lead to “good births,” and immoral actions (apuñña abhisaṅkhāra) lead to “bad births” in the apāyās.
 See, “Six Root Causes – Loka Samudaya (Arising of Suffering) and Loka Nirodhaya (Nibbāna)“